 Information we hold about you

-If you have provided consent to be part of the study, you will form part of a sample of young person and your files will be accessed for the purposes of the study.
+If you have provided consent to be part of the study, you will form part of a sample of young people and your files will be accessed for the purposes of the study.
 Your details will include name and characteristics including DOB and ethnicity.

 Data held for the purposes of research will be pseudonymised and held in a secure location.